tungnt2k/update-metadata-metaplex-nft/README.md

 yarn download-metadata
 ```

-It will get array of tokens from `./src/data/token-list-to-parse.json` and fetch all metadata to the file `src/data/current-metadata-cache.json` (may take ~1hr for 1k items).
+It will get array of tokens from `./src/data/token-list-to-parse.json` and fetch all metadata to the file `src/data/current-metadata-cache.json` (May take ~1hr for 1k items).

 ```
 yarn run update --keypair <PATH_TO_LOCAL_KEYPAIR> --env mainnet-beta